olliiiver/tinyPNG/README.md

 Extract PNG files with a low memory foodprint.

 Can be used to "stream" image data to a larger display device.

+The library implements TinyDeflate from https://github.com/bisqwit/TinyDeflate

 ## (Current) Limitations

 - The input (compressed) PNG image needs to fit into memory
 - No support for palette based PNGs
+- Requires C++17

 ## Usage example